 Regular events at Peckerwood not just seasonal anymore!

-Another regular feature we will be implementing are monthly evening lectures conducted by knowledgeable Peckerwood staff and volunteers as well as local or visiting experts.
-Topics will include various aspects of horticulture, botany, garden design, plant collecting adventures, and many other possibilities of interest.
-Our opening lecture will be July 22nd.
+We are also offering regular monthly evening lectures conducted by knowledgeable Peckerwood staff and volunteers, as well as local or visiting experts.
+Topics will include various aspects of horticulture, botany, garden design, plant collecting adventures, and many others.
+Our first Evening at Peckerwood Lecture will be Friday, July 22nd.

 Schedule a Garden Tour